xuancong84/batocera-launcher/README.md

 The steps are explained in details below:
 1. Download and extract Batocera Image for Raspberry Pi 5, you can also download pre-made Batocera game-pack images from ArcadePunk.
 This is typically `XXX.img.xz` or `XXX.img.gz` or etc. Extract the image so that you have `XXX.img`.
 2. Download the script `bato-launch.sh`.
 3. SSH into the host system.
+This script `bato-launch.sh` can only run inside SSH.
+If you want to make it work in desktop GUI, you can use the same `tmux send-key` trick.
+But I will not describe here.
+You may refer to my previous post at [Enter/Exit Batocera on RPi4](https://forum.batocera.org/d/6862-tutorial-enterexit-batocera-from-raspbian-os-on-raspberry-pi-4)
-4. To start Batocera, run `./bato-launch.sh <your-batocera-image.img>`, to stop Batocera, run `./bato-launch.sh stop`.
+4. To start Batocera, run `./bato-launch.sh <your-batocera-image.img>`.
+In Batocera "MAIN MENU"->"QUIT", "RESTART" will restart emulationstation, "SHUTDOWN" will quit to desktop.
+To explicitly stop Batocera, run `./bato-launch.sh stop`.
+To stop Batocera emulationstation but without unmounting filesystem and returning to desktop, press Ctrl+C on the start script.
+5. To copy over your ROMs and saved games, you can copy into `/batocera/rootfs.upper/userdata/` when Batocera is not running, or `/batocera/rootfs/userdata/` when Batocera is running.

 # Details explained (`bato-launch.sh`)
 All steps are included in the script `bato-launch.sh`.
 Here, I will provide detailed explanations.